-As every teacher knows, sharing is a crucial part of education; and with the rollout of Ultra-Fast Broadband and the growing use of portable devices, school leaders are realising that there is an extraordinary capacity to share, adapt and collaborate with others across New Zealand.
+As every teacher knows, sharing is a crucial part of education.
+With the rollout of Ultra-Fast Broadband and the growing use of portable devices, school leaders are realising that there is an extraordinary capacity to share, adapt and collaborate with others across New Zealand.
 Without a Creative Commons policy, there is a chance that this potential will remain unrealised.

 Changing policies, though, is a big step.
 How did WHS go about it?
-The process started on the 23rd of November, 2010, when Creative Commons Aotearoa New Zealand and the OER Foundation hosted WeCreate, a Creative Commons workshop for New Zealand educators.
+The process started on 23 November 2010, when Creative Commons Aotearoa New Zealand and the OER Foundation hosted WeCreate, a Creative Commons workshop for New Zealand educators.
 With support from the Ministry of Education, the workshop was attended by over 30 Wellington school leaders.

 The workshop introduced the suite of Creative Commons licences, outlined the New Zealand Government’s position on open licensing and encouraged schools to develop policies to allow the development of Open Education Resources (OERs).
 Among the attendees were WHS Classics teacher Trudy Harvey and Librarian Jane Shallcrass.

 As Jane put it, “We saw the Albany Senior High School Creative Commons policy and when we came back to school, we decided we should do something about it.
 We met with one of the Deputy Principals, gave them a copy of the policy and said, ‘we think we should have one of these at our school’.”

 As one of the first schools in New Zealand to mandate Creative Commons licensing, school leaders at Wellington High School spent the next year considering the policy.
 Embracing the Creative Commons ethos, school leaders at Wellington High adapted the existing Creative Commons policy from Albany Senior High School; this was approved at a board meeting in early 2012.